jonathanlermitage/tikione-steam-cleaner/README.md

 TikiOne Steam Cleaner installer is hosted on [GitHub releases](https://github.com/jonathanlermitage/tikione-steam-cleaner/releases).

 **Information about Sourceforge**: up to version 2.4.6, TikiOne Steam Cleaner was hosted on SourceForge.
 I have decided to leave this website to prefer GitHub.
-Starting from version 2.4.7, I'll use GitHub only.
+Starting from next version, I'll use GitHub only.

 ## Build, test and package